Microsoft PR legend Pam Edstrom dies at 71

-Pam Edstrom, a guiding figure in how Microsoft communicated to the public, died Wednesday.
-Edstrom was 71 and had been battling lung cancer for four months.
+Pam Edstrom, a guiding figure in how Microsoft communicated to the public, died Wednesday at the age of 71.
+She had lung cancer.

 In 1982, Edstrom joined Microsoft as public relations director.
-Though she only stayed there two years, her relationship with Microsoft carried on-- Edstrom was partner and co-founder of public relations agency Waggener Edstrom, which still handles communications for the tech giant today as WE Communications.
+Though she only stayed there two years, her relationship with Microsoft carried on.
+She was partner and co-founder of public relations agency Waggener Edstrom, which still handles communications for the tech giant today as WE Communications.

 "Pam will always stand for what is good and right as the consummate truth teller," said Edstrom's partner Melissa Waggener Zorkin in a post on the WE website.

-Microsoft didn't immediately respond to a request for comment on Edstrom's passing.
+"First as an employee and then as a key partner, Pam was a huge part of the Microsoft family, and she will be missed," Frank X. Shaw, corporate vice president of Microsoft corporate communications told CNET.
+"Through her energy, ideas, sense of humor and persistence, she helped tell the Microsoft story to the world."

-Edstrom was originally from Minneapolis, Minnesota.
-Despite her work in the tech field, she studied sociology and theater at the University of Minnesota, according to her LinkedIn page.
+Edstrom, originally from Minneapolis, studied sociology and theater at the University of Minnesota, according to her LinkedIn page.

-Her first job in technology was as public relations manager at a company called Tektronix in Beaverton, Oregon.
+Her first job in technology was as public relations manager at Tektronix in Beaverton, Oregon.
 Only three years later, she was off to Microsoft.

-WE Communications has grown from four people to 700, with 18 offices, and clients like Coca Cola, Morgan Stanley, Volvo, and even bourbon maker Woodford Reserve.
-Edstrom was eventually named one of PRWeek's 100 Most Influential PR People of the 20th Century.
+WE Communications has grown from four people to 700, with 18 offices, and clients like Coca Cola, Morgan Stanley, Volvo and even bourbon maker Woodford Reserve.
+Edstrom was named one of PRWeek's 100 most influential PR people of the 20th century.

 According to Edstrom's bio page on the WE website, when she wasn't working she was "in the kitchen, creating."